libardo667/libardo667/README.md

-Hi, I'm Levi (they/he pronouns).
+Hi, I'm Levi.
 I am a data analyst and beginner automation developer.
 I primarily work in Python, but I have done work in Java and have been exploring C recently.

 I currently do freelance work for a large medical non-profit and on the website DataAnnotation.